 Minimalism.
 It’s here to stay.
-Design of our homes and interiors are more simplistic than they have ever been.
-It follows that formal garden design is enjoying unprecedented popularity, invigorated with outdoor living areas and water sculpture.
-Yes there is still a place in all our hearts for the flamboyant cottage garden that our grandparents had.
-Part of my garden is still like this.
-However the success of the formal eye catching garden design coupled with modern architecture speaks for itself.
+The design of our homes and interiors are more simplistic than they have ever been.
+It follows that formal garden design is enjoying a resurgence in popularity, invigorated with outdoor living areas and water sculpture.
+Yes, there is still a place in all our hearts for the flamboyant cottage garden that our grandparents had and part of my garden is still like this.
+However, the success of the formal eye-catching garden design coupled with modern architecture speaks for itself.

 Native Grasses, Strappy Leaf Plants (SLP), and Landscape Sedges certainly have a place in the palette of the formal garden.
 Too often it is assumed that these plants belong in rustic bush gardens only.
-Many of these plants have the regular form so vital in a formal planting.
+Many of these plants have the type of regular form so vital to formal planting schemes.
 Used well they can provide another dimension of foliage contrast.

-Ways of including Grasses, SLP and Landscape Sedges in formal gardens include:
+Ways of including Grasses, SLP and Landscape Sedges to formal gardens include:

 - · Mass Planting.
-Specimen trees or large shrubs can be under planted with Grasses or SLP.
-Alternatively the plants can speak for themselves on mass without accompanyment.
+Specimen trees or large shrubs can be underplanted with Grasses or SLP.
+Alternatively, the plants can speak for themselves on mass without accompaniment.

 - · Border planting.
 Pathways, garden edges and retaining walls can all be punctuated with border plantings.